jakeemerson/school_substance_survey/README.md

-schools-and-drugs
+School Substance Survey
 ==============================

 Exploratory data analysis on how schools help students deal with drugs.
+The meat of the analysis is located in the [notebooks](https://github.com/jakeemerson/school_substance_survey/blob/master/notebooks/join_and_explore.ipynb) area.

 Project Organization
 ------------